MohammadHossein-Bahari/mhbahari.github.io/_pages/about.md

   - /about.html
 ---

+I'm a research scientist in the [VITA lab @ EPFL](https://www.epfl.ch/labs/vita/), passionate about developing applied AI solutions.
-I'm an EDEE PhD student in [EPFL](https://www.epfl.ch/en/) and a research assistant at [VITA](https://www.epfl.ch/labs/vita/) under supervision of [Alexandre Alahi](https://people.epfl.ch/alexandre.alahi?lang=en).
-I recieved my master's degree in Electrical engineering from [Sharif university of technology](https://en.sharif.edu/).
+I did my PhD under the supervision of [Alexandre Alahi](https://people.epfl.ch/alexandre.alahi?lang=en) and recieved my master's and bachelor's degrees in Electrical engineering from [Sharif university of technology](https://en.sharif.edu/).

-My research interest revolves around generalizable neural networks where we tackle the problem through causal learning, knowledge-driven networks, and adversarial attack.
-I pursue these topics in the application of vehicle behavior prediction for self-driving cars.
+My PhD thesis, conducted in collaboration with Honda, investigates the generalization of autonomous robotic systems.
+During my PhD, I completed a six-month research internship at [Five AI](https://www.five.ai/) (now acquired by Bosch), a leading company in self-driving technology in the UK.

-I am open for any types of collaborations.
-Fell free to drop me a massage :)
+I am looking for great teams to join.
+Feel free to drop me a massage if you know one :)

 # News

 {% include base_path %}
 {% capture written_year %}'None'{% endcapture %}
-{% for post in site.posts  limit:3  %}
+{% for post in site.posts  limit:5  %}
   {% capture year %}{{ post.date | date: '%Y' }}{% endcapture %}
   {% include archive-single.html %}
 {% endfor %}